New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Sports \\ Austin’s only major sports team is still in the works, and it’s our upcoming MLS team.
 Otherwise, most Austinites support Dallas, Houston, or San Antonio teams!
 If you’re from outside the state, here are my favorite sports bars in Austin so you can hang out with your local folk too!

 Taxes \\ Ah one of the biggest reasons people move here, TAXES!
 Texas has NO state income tax, which makes it extremely appealing to others.
+However Texas homeowners will tell you that while the income tax may not exist, it’s the property tax that will GET you.

 Education \\ Austin is a highly educated city with 29 public school districts, 27 chart school districts, and a LOT of private schools.
 Plus, it’s home to the University of Texas at Austin which is nationally ranked.
 Also home to 26 other universities such as St. Edwards and Huston Tillotson.